 The prospective student must meet all general requirements for the Ph.D. degree in the Department of Biological Sciences.
-The curriculum described below was developed to ensure that students achieve the breadth of knowledge, written and oral communication skills, and proficiency in the practice of research expected of individuals holding an advanced degree with a specialization in Cell and Organ Systems.
-All students are expected to have basic competency in general physiology and cell biology upon admittance to the concentration since these fields underpin the training provided.
+The curriculum described below was developed to ensure that students achieve the breadth of knowledge, written and oral communication skills, and proficiency in the practice of research expected of individuals holding an advanced degree with a specialization in Molecular Biology and Genetics.
+All students are expected to have basic competency in biochemistry, molecular biology and genetics upon admittance to the program since these fields underpin the training provided in this concentration.
+Competency in Molecular Biology and Genetics are required to take a written diagnostic exam or equivalent after one semester of enrollment to help them assess their level of preparation for the comprehensive exam.
+The results of this exam will be discussed with the student by the